Quantum computation with the eigenstate thermalization hypothesis instead of wavefunction preparation: Equal superpositions of eigenstates as a resource from thermalization

 The generalization of the vector formulation is to then take the time-averaged expectation value of the form

-where $\Upsilon$ produces a weight of $1/E_p$ instead of the square root as before.
-This is a time-average of the expectation value of the operator $(\Delta\otimes\Upsilon)$ over $\Psi(t)$ with a QPE used to determine the eigenvalues of the superposition.
+where $\hat\Upsilon$ produces a weight of $f(E_k)=1/E_k$ for the inverse instead of the square root as before.
+This is a time-average of the expectation value of the operator $(\hat\Delta\otimes\hat\Upsilon)$ over $\Psi(t)$ with a QPE used to determine the eigenvalues of the superposition.